conradakunga/Blog/_posts/2025-03-02-dapper-part-6-returning-multiple-sets-of-results.md

 **The order in which you capture the results must match the order of the queries.**

+In our [next post]({% post_url 2025-03-03-dapper-part-7-adding-dateonly-timeonly-support %}), we will look at how to add custom mapping to types.

 ### TLDR

 **`Dapper` allows you to submit multiple queries and retrieve the results from the aggregate returned results.**